hclayton1095/DScapstone/slides.md

 - Manual labels show roughly 39% positive, 44% neutral, and 17% negative tweets.
 - VADER most closely matched the manual distribution across all three classes (positive, neutral, and negative).
 - finVADER favored the neutral class and underestimated positive and negative sentiment.
-- finBERT overwhelming favored the neutral class with under 13% positive and negative identification.
+- finBERT overwhelmingly favored the neutral class with under 13% positive and negative identification.

 ---